 In order for a student to participate in and receive academic credit for his/her participation in the Externship Program:

-- The student must be an enrolled student at Atlanta’s John Marshall Law School, in good academic standing;
+- The student must be an enrolled student at Atlanta’s John Marshall Law School and be in good standing (not on probation and all fees and tuition current;

-- The student must have satisfactorily completed 45 credit hours (including all first-year courses);
+- The student must have successfully completed 30 credit hours (including all first-year required courses);

 - The student must submit a fully executed Experiential Learning Secured Placement Contract for an approved placement;